LDAR-Sim/LDAR_Sim/LDAR_Sim/src/weather/weather_readme.md

 The two weather files ***MUST*** have the same ***time period*** for the program to run.

-Set the following prarmaeters to use:
+Set the following parameters to use:

      folder (folder that contains all the files - default is the inputs folder) f1 (first file to concat)